knewman23/starter-angular-babel/README.md

-## How do I use this for a project?
+## How do I debug post-transpilation?
-`git clone` this repository and do a project-wide replace of the string 'starterAngularBabel'.

-## Where are the source JavaScript files in the browser's dev tools?
 Debugging JavaScript is different since Babel transpiles everything.
-Luckily you can still debug as usual in devtools - you just need to open up the webpack tree in your debugger to see your source JavaScript files.
-This is achieved by using sourcemaps.
+Luckily you can still debug as usual in your developer tools - you just need to open up the webpack tree to see your source JavaScript files (sourcemaps make this possible).